What is Flora and Fauna? This is the full explanation

 Another factor besides temperature is air humidity.
 Air humidity also has an influence on the distribution of living things.
 Air humidity is the amount of water vapor contained in the air mass.

-See also difference between mixture and pure substance
+See also difference between entropy and enthalpy

 The level of air humidity will directly affect the pattern of distribution of flora and fauna on earth.
 There are several types of plants that are suitable to live in humid areas.
 But on the contrary, there are several types of plants that can only grow in dry areas.